seanbrindley17/milestone-project-4/README.md

 ### Media

-The images of the product I used for my store are all owned by me, they're my own kit from the swimming club.
+The images of the products I used for my store are all owned by me, they're my own kit from the swimming club and I simply took pictures of them.
 This makes it easier as I only have to credit myself.

 | Source | Notes |
 | --- | --- |